Do Go On - 302 - The Cherry Sisters ; The Worst Show in Vaudeville

 He always remembers the cabbage.

-And you get to give us a factor quote or a question.
+You get to give us a fact, a quote, or a question,

-This week, just looking ahead, we got three facts in a quote.
+This week, just looking ahead, we've got three facts and a quote.

 So here we go.